dan-lovelace/md-serve/README.md

 # Local development

-The `npm run dev` command starts the server from source and watches for changes to the `pages` and `src` directories.
+The `npm run dev` command starts the server from source and watches for changes to the `pages`, `public` and `src` directories.
 The base HTML inherited by all pages can be found in `public/index.html` and anything in the `public` directory is served statically.

 There is a `src/js` directory that is used to store any necessary Javascript for the browser.
 There is no bundling solution shipped by default but one could be